 Langoliers

-The mythology based on KK’s books often confuses the Langoliers with the Parasites of mind, although the traditional understanding distinguishes these groups of predators.
-The crucial point is their relation to the mind, to the Psychocosmos — if a Parasite of mind resides within it, the Langoliers reside outside it.
-Nevertheless, both groups of predators feed on mental energy, which is the source of the confusion.
-But it is significant that whereas Parasites of mind “force” minds to surrender energy, the Langoliers feed on what the mind has “lost” or can no longer use.
+Mythology built on CC’s books often confuses the Langoliers with the Parasites of mind, though traditional understanding keeps these predators distinct.
+The decisive point is their position in relation to the mind, the Psychocosmos: the Parasite of mind dwells within it, while the Langoliers remain outside.
+Both feed on the mind’s energies, and that is what breeds the confusion.
+The difference is stark: Parasites of mind compel one to surrender energy; Langoliers feed on what the mind has already lost, or can no longer use.

-We have already discussed that the Langoliers play a direct role in the process of disembodiment, removing the conduits of consciousness from the embodied world.
-Yet, despite all their frightening activity, they are not “hostile” entities opposed to the cosmos; on the contrary, they are absolutely necessary to it as a protective element.
+We have already said that the Langoliers take a direct part in disincarnation, stripping the conduits of mind from the world of incarnations.
+Yet for all their frightening work, they are not entities “hostile” to the universe.
+They are necessary to it — as a protective element.

-The idea of the necessity of such an element arises from the notion that any action leaves in the World’s Passive Environment an imprint — reshimo — which, according to the Law of Analogies, retains a connection to the mind that produced it.
-In other words, by interacting with this “imprint” one can access the mind that created it — including stealing energy from it.
-This is actively exploited by the inhabitants of the Qliphoth, who are deprived of the ability to generate power.
-Therefore the most important condition for preserving the integrity of worlds is the removal of the imprints of the mind from the Passive environment.
-This is precisely what the Langoliers do — they restore the Passive Environment to a ‘clean’ state by severing the ties between mind and its imprints.
-I prefer S. King’s analogy, who claimed that the Langoliers “eat the past.”
+The necessity of such an element follows from a simple fact: every active act leaves an imprint in the World Passive Medium— a reshimo— which, by the Law of Analogies, preserves a connection with the mind that produced it.
+Interact with the imprint, and you can interact with the mind behind it as well — including stealing its energy.
+The inhabitants of the Qliphoth, deprived of the ability to generate Power, exploit this relentlessly.
+Therefore the primary condition for preserving the integrity of worlds is the removal of the mind’s imprints from the Passive Medium.
+This is exactly what the Langoliers do: they return the Passive Medium to a “clean” state by severing the links between the mind and its imprints.
+That is why I like S. King’s analogy: the langoliers “devour the past.”

-Such action can be subjectively unpleasant and even traumatic: for a mind anchored in its past, the “gnawing through” of this tie is obviously very painful.
-In many cases such consumption also slows progress, depriving the mind of the springboards provided by past achievements.
-Nevertheless, if the tie were preserved, the losses would be much greater, though less noticeable.
+Such work can feel unpleasant and even traumatic.
+For a mind fixated on its past, the “gnawing through” of that bond is painfully direct.
+In many cases this devouring also slows movement, stripping the mind of springboards built from past achievements.
+Yet if the bond remained intact, the losses would be far greater — only less noticeable.

-Every action, every act of will is subjected to “cleansing” by the Langoliers.
-Like scavengers that consume carrion and prevent epidemics, the Langoliers consume “dead” deeds, saving worlds from invasion by Qliphothic entities.
+Every action, every manifestation of will is subjected to the Langoliers’ “cleanup.”
+Like burying beetles that consume carrion and prevent an epidemic, the langoliers devour “dead” deeds, saving worlds from the invasion of Qliphothic entities.

-Perceiving the presence of the Langoliers can unsettle the mind, yet it is precisely a clear understanding of the necessity of their action that helps the Magus regain composure and continue on the Way beneath such terrifying presence.
+The perception of the Langoliers’ presence can unbalance the mind; a clear grasp of the necessity of their work is what allows the Magus to recover composure and continue the Way in such frightening company.

 As far as I understand the mythology based on the book of K.K. (more precisely, just what is written there), then the fliers are directly the predators, and the “parasite of consciousness” is the method of this flyer milking a person.
 That is, it is the flyer who whispers in your ear “act inefficiently”, as is written in the book (in the link you mentioned): “They throw us meaningless problems that stimulate these spikes of awareness…”